 Added Bonus: More Steph-thoughts on hiring things out when you’re an IC.

 This one hits home with Meredith who specializes in bringing agencies to the next level.
 Her advice?
 Don’t over-educate yourself on suppliers.

 Yuppers.
 That’s good stuff.
 With all the supplier training out there, it’s easy to get overwhelmed and get a certificate for everything.
-Meredith advises not to lose site of education on wider topics such as business.
+Meredith advises not to lose site of education on wider topics such as business-building.
 Continue your education outside the industry with classes on marketing, accounting, entrepreneurship, etc.

 Searching for Your Perfect Host

 When asked what independent contractor travel agents should look for in a potential host, Steve’s reply takes the cake: It’s not just about cost, he says.
 The value you can get through affiliation—higher commissions, streamlined technology, contacts and support—may actually help you earn more.